run-ai/docs/docs/admin/troubleshooting/alertmanager/RunaiStatefulSetNoAvailableReplicas.md

 ## Meaning

-Runai statefulset has no available pods
+The Run:ai `statefulset` has no available pods.

 ## Impact

-No metrics
+There are no metrics.

-No database
+There is no database.

 ## Severity